rwblickhan/rwblickhan.org/Content/technicalresources.md

 ## iOS/Swift

 * [*Hacking with Swift*](https://www.hackingwithswift.com): Paul Hudson's site is the "user manual you didn't know you needed" for iOS programming.
 His ["100 Days of Swift"](https://www.hackingwithswift.com/100) and ["100 Days of SwiftUI"](https://www.hackingwithswift.com/100/swiftui) are both highly recommended for beginners.

-## Tools

-* [Zettlr](https://www.zettlr.com): I use the free-and-open-source Zettlr for my note-taking, using a [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)-esque system.
-* ["Beautiful math on Quora: LaTeX in less than 10 minutes"](http://math-on-quora.surge.sh): Despite the name, this quick-and-dirty guide to mathematical notation in LaTeX is not exclusive to Quora.

 [^1]: Important: the "download" button on the main page lets you download and run the Coq source, which is the best way to follow along with the book.